ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 # About the Author
 - Chris Ragobeer has been in startups for the last 10 years.
 Limited Resources.

+## Using this Book

+This book was written to provide people building products from nothing with a guide based on peoples experiences.

 # Introduction